jsuereth/jsuereth.github.com/_posts/c++/2008-09-24-masochism.md

 ---

-''Note: Due to excessive comments about my grasp of the english languages, I've done a second round of editing for this post.
-It may show up on the RSS feed again, but there isn't any new content.''
+__Note: Due to excessive comments about my grasp of the english languages, I've done a second round of editing for this post.
+It may show up on the RSS feed again, but there isn't any new content.__

 I've recently had to jump into a bit of (very minor) C++ development at work.
 This started bringing back memories of all the ?fun? it was to play around in the C++ type system.
 Mostly you use the C++ type system in an attempt to prevent yourself from doing bad things.
 Sometimes though, it was a way of doing conditional compilation in a type-safe manner.

 I recently decided to outline how I tend to over-engineer my C++ code.
 I'll give a few ground rules/goals first:
 * I won't use boost.
 In real life, I do use boost whenever I can.
 For the purposes of illustration I'm doing a lot by hand.
 If you're a C++ developer and you don't use boost, go learn it.
 Now.
-Really, I mean right now go to "www.boot.org":http://www.boost.org and enter the 21st century of coding.
+Really, I mean right now go to [www.boost.org](http://www.boost.org) and enter the 21st century of coding.
 No really, GO
 * I'm not doing detailed explanations (although I do some explanations) of the C++ language or its compiler workings.
 * This could be an attempt to ramp myself to attack learning scala's (and maybe haskell's) type sytem.
 C++ is the closest typed language I know that could prepare me
 * C++/Java feels more like masochism the more new languages I learn.
 I'm hoping this "simple" post about using the C++ type system in a "simple" way will prove this to you.
 At some point I hope to post a Scala/Haskell equivalent to this post (or perhaps someone else would like to?) just so you can see the amount of work C++ really requires (and the level of understanding required to write even a simple line).

-Alright! so first off, the premise:  ''We're trying to create a class (DynamicLibrary) that will let us dynamic load a shared library and access symbols.''
-I'm only including code for linux (although porting to windows or "cross-platforming" isn't too bad. look into the LoadLibrary function in windows and dlopen in linux).
+Alright! so first off, the premise:  __We're trying to create a class (DynamicLibrary) that will let us dynamic load a shared library and access symbols.__ I'm only including code for linux (although porting to windows or "cross-platforming" isn't too bad. look into the LoadLibrary function in windows and dlopen in linux).

 Before we begin, I'm going to construct something (available in boost) that should be in the utility kit of every C++ developer... a base class that removes the copy-constructor and operator= from visibility (effectively making it non-copyable)